Merzasphor/MWSE/docs/source/lua/type/niTriBasedGeometry.rst

 `scale`_ (`number`_)
     The object's local uniform scaling factor.

+`stencilProperty`_ (`niStencilProperty`_, `nil`_)
+    Convenient access to this object's stencil property.
+Setting this value to be nil will erase the property, while setting it to a valid stencil property will set (or replace) it.

+`texturingProperty`_ (`niTexturingProperty`_, `nil`_)
+    Convenient access to this object's texturing property.
+Setting this value to be nil will erase the property, while setting it to a valid texturing property will set (or replace) it.

 `translation`_ (`tes3vector3`_)
     The object's local translation vector.

+`vertexColorProperty`_ (`niVertexColorProperty`_, `nil`_)
+    Convenient access to this object's vertex coloring property.
+Setting this value to be nil will erase the property, while setting it to a valid vertex coloring property will set (or replace) it.

+`zBufferProperty`_ (`niZBufferProperty`_, `nil`_)
+    Convenient access to this object's z-buffer property.
+Setting this value to be nil will erase the property, while setting it to a valid z-buffer property will set (or replace) it.

 .. toctree::
     :hidden:

+    niTriBasedGeometry/alphaProperty
     niTriBasedGeometry/appCulled
     niTriBasedGeometry/flags
+    niTriBasedGeometry/fogProperty
+    niTriBasedGeometry/materialProperty
     niTriBasedGeometry/name
     niTriBasedGeometry/parent
     niTriBasedGeometry/properties